JackWCollins/guild_chat/README.md

 * Use [JSON Web Tokens](https://github.com/jwt/ruby-jwt) for real user authorization.
 * Use an authService to store the JWT in `localStorage` so that the user will remain logged in if they refresh the page.
 * Allow users to create group conversations.
-The data model already suppors this, as one `conversation` can have many `users` through `user_conversations`.
+The data model already supports this, as one `conversation` can have many `users` through `user_conversations`.
 * Properly verify requests instead of just using `skip_before_action :verify_authenticity_token`
 * Add a library like `MomentJS` to update the message times dynamically on the React app.